My incoming messages are delayed. How come?

 In this menu, you have options for Message Notifications and Group Notifications.
 Adjust the settings to your liking.

-Are messages still taking too long to reach your phone?
+If messages are still taking too long to reach your phone

 We recommend that you:

 - Reboot the phone (Turn it OFF then ON).

 - Try a different connection.
 If you are connected to Wi-Fi, try Mobile Data or vice versa.